asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

                     // sequence, but that is implementation detail List<Integer> current = (List<Integer>) table[i + num];

-                    // before we can replace the sequence with the new one, we have to check if there is alrady something there, or
+                    // before we can replace the sequence with the new one, we have to check if there is already something there, or
                     // if the new sequence is 'better', or in other words have less elements than the one currently being there if (Objects.isNull(current) || current.size() > seq.size()) {
                         table[i + num] = seq;